Cedar Hill Achieves Deficiency-Free Survey!

 Third Time in Four Years

 In late October, Cedar Hill Health Care Center had its annual state/federal nursing home inspection.
 This year, we had five surveyors for two full days.
-For the third time in four years, we achieved a Deficiency-Free Survey, which means Cedar Hill is operating within all federal and state regulations to provide the highest quality care on a daily basis to our residents and their families.
+For the third time in four years, we achieved a Deficiency-Free Survey, which means Cedar Hill is meets or exceeds all federal and state regulations to provide the highest quality care on a daily basis to our residents and their families.

 Patricia Horn, Danielle Heino &